 Operator

-And our next question will come from Clement Mullens of Value Investors Edge.
+And our next question will come from Climent Molins of Value Investor's Edge.
 Your line is open.

 Congratulations for the outstanding operational performance.
 Following-up on the questions regarding the convertibles, should we think about the repurchase as kind of a one off opportunity that you took advantage of or do you believe this is something you could repeat going forward?